hslatman/awesome-threat-intelligence/README.md

         <td>
             <a href="https://portal.underattack.today/" target="_blank">UnderAttack.today</a>
         </td>
         <td>UnderAttack is a free intelligence platform, it shares IPs and information about suspicious events and attacks.
-Registration is free at <a href="https://portal.underattack.today" target="_blank">https://portal.underattack.today</a></td>
+Registration is free.</td>
     </tr>
     <tr>
         <td>